avniproject/avni-website/src/pages/blog/2022-07-13-avni-release-announcement.md

 ### Encounter data type
 Similar to subject data type now implementers can link encounters in the form using new Encounter data type.
 All the configurations related to how the encounter name should appear, and which encounter type to take can be done while creating the concept.
+[Read more about the supported data types in avni](https://avni.readme.io/docs/concepts)

 ![](/img/features/encounter-data-type.png)<pre>Creating Encounter data type</pre>